 Interested in learning more about leveraging tools and resources to build or enhance your enterprise’s Preferred Talent Network?
-Explore MBO’s marketplace to engage skilled independent contractors for consulting jobs with your company.
+Companies such as Salesforce leverage MBO’s marketplace to engage skilled independent contractors for consulting jobs.

 Dustin Talley, Director of Solution Design, serves as a consultant to MBO Partners Enterprise clients and assists them in designing and deploying their direct sourcing strategy.